Gary Wood: Professional career

-In 1964, Wood was selected in the eighth round (109th overall) of the NFL Draft by the New York Giants.
+In 1964, Wood was selected in the eighth round (109th overall) of the NFL draft by the New York Giants.
 He turned down offers from the American Football League and from Canada to play in the NFL.
-In his rookie season for the Giants he backed-up and frequently replaced injured starter Y. A. Tittle.
+In his rookie season for the Giants he backed-up and frequently replaced injured starter Y. A. Tittle, including famously in the September 20, 1964 game at Pittsburgh.
+Tittle was knocked out with a concussion and cracked sternum on a hit which led to an interception for a touchdown; Tittle's reaction, kneeling, bloodied and without his helmet, was photographed by Morris Bowman of the Pittsburgh Post-Gazette and became an award-winning photograph, one of the most famous football photographs of all time.
+Ward, however, could not break through the Steeler defense, and was held to 107 yards passing on 7-of-18 pass attempts and one interception.
+The Steelers won, 27-24.

 Wood appeared in an episode of To Tell The Truth on July 12, 1965.

 In 1967, Wood was picked up in the expansion draft for the New Orleans Saints.
 After playing two games for the Saints in the 1967 season, Wood was demoted to third string behind Billy Kilmer and Gary Cuozzo.
 Following this season, Wood was then traded back to New York for a draft pick.

 Wood spent the remainder of his NFL career in New York backing up Fran Tarkenton, and ended his NFL career in 1969 after having played 63 games.
 In six NFL seasons, he completed 186 of 400 passes for 2,575 yards and 14 touchdowns, with 18 interceptions.

-After retiring from the NFL, Wood played in the Canadian Football League from 1970–71 for the Ottawa Rough Riders.
+After retiring from the NFL, Wood played in the Canadian Football League from 1970 to 1971 for the Ottawa Rough Riders.

 He was inducted into the Cornell Athletic Hall of Fame in 1989, as well as the New York Sports Hall of Fame and the National Jewish Sports Hall of Fame in 1996.

 After the NFL

 Following his stint in the Canadian Football League, Wood opened an insurance firm in New York City.

 He helped found Temple Beth Torah in Melville, New York.

-Wood died in March 1994 of a heart attack, at his home in Dix Hills, Long Island.
-He was 51.
+Wood died in March 1994 at the age of 52 of a heart attack at his home in Dix Hills, Long Island.